Ty Cobb’s Least Expensive Pre-War Cards

 As athletes changed teams, etc., some of the cards reflect changes in the text on the front.
 Cobb’s was one of those and, ironically, gambling allegations may have played a part in his card changing, as I wrote here for Sports Collectors Daily.

 The picture of Cobb isn’t great, obviously, but most strip issues don’t have good images.
-You can find this card sometimes as low as $100 but it’s usually in the $150-$200 range, depending on condition.
+You can find this card in lower-grade condition starting around $250-$300.

 1923 German Transfers